 Fast disk access will be needed to store raw data while calibrations are done and data is processed at either an Echelon 1 or 2 site.
 Raw data files will not be deleted from disk until their corresponding reconstruction artifacts are stored in both Echelon 1 tape archives.
-This process is currently estimated to take up to 3 weeks allowing for an extended calibration period.
+This process is currently estimated to take ; 3 weeks allowing for an extended calibration period.
 Assuming a 60% operational efficiency of the accelerator and 100Gbps maximum data rate, 3 weeks of data will require ≈ 11 PB of disk.

 Additional disk will be required for the most recent reconstructed data pass at each Echelon 1 site.
 It is not anticipated that multiple reconstruction passes of the same data will need to be maintained simultaneously on disk.
 As noted above, reconstructed data is estimated to require ≈ 20 PB of space to store only the most recent reconstruction pass.
+Note that it is expected that all previous years' reconstructed data will be kept live on disk so each year the requirement is expected to grow by another 20PB.